Your guide to online reputation management

 Reviews are significant to your reputation.
 94% of consumers said they would use a business with a four-star rating.
 While only 57% would use one with three stars.

 Move your business up one star level, and you could improve your sales by 65%!

 Engage with your complaints

-Oh.
-And keep it professional.
-While your tone of voice on social can be more relaxed, for reviews, if you fight fire with fire - you’ll only get burnt.
+Please keep it professional.
+While your tone of voice on social can be relaxed, for reviews... if you fight fire with fire - you’ll only get burned.

-And make sure all the relevant teams in your business have the information they need.
-Whether that’s communications, customer service, marketing, or executives, if you want to respond fast, you need all your teams to be updated and on the same page.
-A social media command center will help you with this.
+Ensure all relevant teams in your company have the information they need.
+If you want to respond fast, you have to have all your teams up to speed.

 Set crisis thresholds